 Black box testing involves creating test data for all entity types in the application database and setting up user accounts with the appropriate permissions for each test scenario.
 Then, once we’ve confirmed that our changes do not impact any other tables’ keys or indexes, we can be confident that there will be no adverse effects when they are deployed into production.

-Testing the application in a virtual environment provides an extra layer of security so that you can be sure it will function as expected when it is deployed into production.
+Testing the application in a virtual environment provides an extra layer of security so that you can be sure it will function as expected when deployed into production.

 Non-functional Testing

-Non-functional testing, also known as functional catching means that they are checking the capacity of a database software through numerous virtual users performing load, stress, and warning checks.
+Non-functional testing, also known as functional catching, means checking the capacity of a database software through numerous virtual users performing load, stress, and warning checks.

 Load Testing

-Load testing, also known as functional capacity testing ensures the performance data of all application modules do not exceed their specified thresholds under a given workload.
+Load testing, also known as functional capacity testing, ensures that all application modules’ performance data do not exceed their specified thresholds under a given workload.
 Load or stress tests can be accomplished using dedicated tools that operate in real-time and generate manageable loads for client-tier systems, or they can be scripted from within the database.

 Stress Testing